Fort McMurray: Municipal census

-Migration and multiculturalism
+Migration

 Fort McMurray is an increasingly multicultural community.
 The 2021 census published by the Regional Municipality of Wood Buffalo found roughly 6,700 people moved to the region since the 2018 census.

 The top four provinces that sent people were other communities in Alberta (55 per cent), followed by Newfoundland and Labrador (13 percent), and British Columbia and Ontario (nine percent each).

 This is a drastic change from the 2012 municipal census, which was taken when Fort McMurray and the oil sands was undergoing a huge period of economic and population growth.
 That census reported people from Ontario represented 27.5 percent of Canadians coming to Fort McMurray, followed by British Columbia (26.3 percent) and Newfoundland and Labrador (17.5 percent).
 People from elsewhere in Alberta made up 3.1 per cent of the population.

+Ethnicity

-The 2021 census found 60.2 percent of residents are white, compared to 64 percent in 2018.
-The second largest ethnic group is South East Asian (7.2 percent), followed by South Asian (6.7 percent).
-People identifying as Chinese, Japanese or Korean represented 2.08 percent of the population.
+The 2021 census found 61.5 percent of residents are white, compared to 64 percent in 2016.
+The second largest pan ethnic group is Indigenous (10 percent), South East Asian (9.2 percent), followed by South Asian (7 percent).
+People identifying as Chinese, Japanese or Korean represented 1.3 percent of the population.

 Indigenous peoples represented 7 percent, remaining consistent from 2018.
 The municipal survey did not count the population of the region's First Nation reserves because they do not fall under municipal jurisdiction.
 First Nations people represent four percent of the municipality's population.
 Métis people represent 2.89 percent of the population, followed by Inuk (0.16 percent) and non-Status First Nation (0.13 percent).

 About 3.2 percent of people identified as African, followed by mixed ethnicities (2.44 percent), Black or African Canadian (2 percent), European (1.73 percent), Arab (1.41 percent), Hispanic or Latin American (1.08 percent), Caribbean (0.67 percent) and Oceanic (0.13 percent).

 2.88 percent of respondents did not answer and 0.52 said they did not know their ethnicity.